TritonDataCenter/rfd/rfd/0120/README.md

 XXX KEBE SAYS LOTS OF WORK TO DO HERE, ALSO.
 XXX

+#### Network Object Route Attributes

+NAPI hold the routes for a given network.
+Router Object creation essentially adds routes to every network object.
+For example, upon the creation of this router object:

+     Router Object:  192.168.1.0/24, 192.168.2.0/24

+The NAPI objects for the 192.168.1.0/24 network will now need an additional route for 192.168.2.0/24 to the IP address created for the router object on the 192.168.1.0/24 network.
+If 192.168.1.0/24 already has a routes attribute, it will need augmentation.

+Once network objects get their routes attribute updated, all affected VMs must have their routing tables updated.
+An existing RFD, cited below, specifies how this will happen.

+Router zones and zones which happen to have multiple network attachments (but which do not route themselves) will somehow have to deal with routes which collide with interfaces for which they already have connectivity.
+The illumos routing code will prevent this for router zones, but will successfully add a route for a zone which is dual-attached, even though the directly-attached interface should receive precedence in lookups.

 #### Requirement for RFD 28

 RFD 28 (link?) specifies an improved syncing between NAPI and the Compute